+'''

+files

+files:cleanup

+files:scan

+files:scan

+files:scan-app-data

+files:transfer-ownership

-files files:cleanup cleanup filecache files:scan rescan filesystem files:scan-app-data rescan the AppData folder files:transfer-ownership All files' and folders' ownerships are moved to another user.
+All files' and folders' ownerships are moved to another user.
 Outgoing shares are moved as well.
-Incoming shares are not moved because the sharing user holds the ownership of the respective files and therefore owns the decision which actual users/groups to be shared ⇔with .
+Incoming shares are not moved by default because the sharing user holds the ownership of the respective files.
+There is however an option to enable moving incoming shares. '''